LevelbossMike/firstiwaslike/source/_posts/2011-09-19-using-social-media-icons-in-a-latex-document.markdown

 That's really everything there is to it.
-You can do this with any image, LaTeX will scale it to any size you specify but naturally vector graphics will be the best option because you can scale them to any size you want to without loss of quality.
+You can do this with any image, LaTeX will scale it to any size you specify but naturally vector graphics will be the best option because you can scale them without loss of quality.

 Here's what my document looks like when zoomed in very close to my github-line.